Technological Change - Report, 1980

 It is possible to locate Laurie Carmichael's participation in the Australian working-class movement over 5 primary periods:

-- first, his activity in the 1940s as a fitter and turner apprentice and political activist in the Eureka Youth League, Young Engineers, and Communist Party[2];
+- his activity in the 1940s as a fitter and turner apprentice and political activist in the Eureka Youth League, Young Engineers, and Communist Party;

-- then his role from 1948 as a shop steward representing fitters and turners and other metalworkers at the Williamstown Naval Dockyard in Melbourne, Victoria;
+- his role from 1948 as a shop steward representing fitters and turners and other metalworkers at the Williamstown Naval Dockyard in Melbourne, Victoria;

-- finally his role as the Assistant Secretary of the Australian Council of Trade Unions.
+- finally, his role as the Assistant Secretary of the Australian Council of Trade Unions.

-Throughout his decades of union and political activism, Carmichael was also a prominent member of the Communist Party of Australia, acting as its National President from 1978-81.
+Throughout his decades of union and political activism, Carmichael was a prominent member of the Communist Party of Australia, acting as its National President from 1978-81.

 Carmichael started his union activism as an apprentice fitter and turner and continued as a shop steward and then the Convenor of the shop stewards' committee at the Williamstown Naval Dockyard.
 From there he was elected by the members of the union to be the Secretary of the Melbourne District of the Amalgamated Engineering Union, and later the Assistant National Secretary of the Amalgamated Metal Workers Union.
 At the end of his union years, he was the Assistant Secretary of the Australian Council of Trade Unions.
 During that time he led a major national government review of the Australian vocational education system.